 Four-star Whiteblind is most useful for a tanky character that relies on physical attacks.
 It is highly dependent on playstyle whether this claymore will be of use to you.
 It increases Defense as a secondary stat, but also through its passive.
 Every normal or charged attack increases Base Attack and Defense by 6%-12%, with a maximum of four stacks.

-If you want a four-star claymore with more damage output, you should try to forge the Prototype Aminus instead.
-It has a much higher Base Attack and grants an additional 50% chance to deal between 240% and 480% extra Attack Damage to nearby enemies on every hit.
+If you want a four-star claymore with more damage output, you should try to forge the Prototype Archaic instead.
+It has a much higher Base Attack and grants an additional 50% chance to deal an additional 240% Attack Damage to nearby enemies once every 15 seconds.

 If you are not yet able to forge a four-star weapon, the three-star Skyrider Greatsword is a good alternative.
 It increases your attack by 6%-10% for 6 seconds upon every physical hit.

 Unfortunately, there are currently not many great polearm weapons in the game.
 When it comes to three-star polearms, not one of them really stands out.
 Try to find a White Tassel if your character relies on fast attacks.
 It increases Critical Rate and normal attack damage.
 The Halberd is a decent alternative with a higher attack power and a passive that deals 160%-320% additional normal attack damage every 10 seconds.

 The four-star Prototype Starglitter increases normal and charged Attack Damage by 8% after using an Elemental Skill.
 This effect lasts 12 seconds and can be stacked twice.
 This polearm also has a base energy recharge of 10%.
 This weapon is the most useful to characters that are built for Elemental Damage.